raylanconsulting/eboekhouden/README.md

 e-boekhouden.nl API
 ---
 ---
-This code can be pulled from pypi.org by installing the package "eboekhouden_api"
+This code can be pulled from pypi.org by installing the package "eboekhoudennl_api"
-> pip install eboekhouden_api
+> pip install eboekhoudennl_api
 ---

 ### example code how to use the package is shown below

 ---

-`from eboekhouden_api import eboek`
+`from eboekhoudennl_api import eboek`

 `import logging`